 There’s a long tradition of craftsmanship in custom boat building in North Carolina.
 But, you don’t have to look further than Front Street in Beaufort to see where that tradition continues.

-The Harvey W. Watercraft Center carries on the rich boatbuilding heritage of North Carolina coast through wooden boat building courses.
+The Harvey W. Watercraft Center carries on the rich boat building heritage of the North Carolina coast through wooden boat building courses.
 These courses bring together participants of all ages from different parts of the country with “a common thread of creativity.”

 In this two-day hands-on course, students will explore the art of boat building from start to finish.
 They begin with the design and lofting of boats, and move on to the setup, steam bending and different methods of creating the back bone of small boats.
 In addition, they will learn how to make planking systems, both carvel and lap strake and all the appropriate fastening systems.
 By the end of the course, students will have the knowledge and skill to choose a design and style of boat to build on their own and the confidence to take on the job.
-All course size limited.
-Advance registration required.
+Course size is limited, and advance registration is required.

 Each participating team assembles a prepared kit for a small flat-bottomed plywood boat suitable for paddling.
 The boat is 12 ft. long, 32’ wide, and weighs about 40 pounds.
 By the end of the class each boat will be completed to a watertight condition.
 Detail finishing and painting is the responsibility of team members and may not be undertaken in the Watercraft Center.
 Teams are limited to a maximum of 4 persons, at least one of whom must be an adult.
 (6 hours).
 Course size limited.
 Advance registration required.

-Each participant in this five-to seven-day class will use the stitch and glue method to build a boat, preselected in consultation with the instructor from a range of styles.
+Each participant in this class will use the stitch and glue method to build a boat, preselected in consultation with the instructor from a range of styles.
 Suitable types include performance kayaks 11–14 feet long, 17-foot sea/ touring kayaks, 12 to 14-foot canoes, or a 12-foot pram or rowboat.
-Participants will assemble and complete their boats to the point when they are ready to take home to be painted and/or varnished.
+Participants will complete their boats to the point when they are ready to take home to be painted and/or varnished.
 (60-72 hours).
-Course size limited.
-Advance registration required.

 Participants can choose to make a canoe paddle, stand-up paddleboard paddle, kayak paddle, or pair of oars in this two-day class.
-All paddles and oars will be made from spruce, cedar, western red cedar or ash depending on student’s requirements and type of paddle.
-By the end of the class, each participant will take home a paddle or pair of oars ready for paint or varnish.
+Each participant will take home a paddle or pair of oars ready for paint or varnish.
 (12 hours).
-Course size limited.
-Advance registration required.